 I am a graduate of Webster University, where I received my Masters in Marketing.
 While studying at Webster, I was a substitute teacher for the Hickman Mills School District, grades K-8th.
 During my entire college career, I have always had a job working with kids.
 After graduation, I always tried to make sure that I still had an opportunity to work with kids on the enhancement of their education and tutoring became a great way to do so.
 I have now been a tutor for 8 years, and I have loved every minute of it.
 Knowing that you can make a difference educationally in a small child's life means a lot.

-University of Central Missouri - BA, Business
+Undergraduate Degree: University of Central Missouri - Bachelor in Arts, Business

-Webster University - MA, Marketing
+Graduate Degree: Webster University - Master of Arts, Marketing

 1st Grade Math